George Wood (New Zealand politician): Auckland Council

 Wood was a councillor on the Auckland Council from its inception in 2010 until 2016.
 He joined the Citizens and Ratepayers Association (C&R) and was elected to the council on the Citizens and Ratepayers–North Shore ticket to represent the North Shore ward.
 He topped the poll for this ward in the election.

 In his inaugural speech to the council, Wood made particular reference to the need to address the recommendations of the Royal Commission report.
 He made a strong plea to the new council to become actively involved in pursuing improved social conditions and trying to ensure that fewer young people end up in prison.

 Since the election he has spoken out to ensure that rates for property owners are kept under control.
 He voiced disappointment in not getting a lead position, especially in the transport area.

 In his first term (2010–13), Wood was appointed chairman of the Community Safety Forum, and Deputy Chairman of the Accountability and Performance committee.
 A major revamp of the graffiti control and removal plan across the Auckland Region was undertaken under the direction of the Community Safety Forum chaired by Wood.
 The Auckland Council Graffiti Strategy document brought a number of organisations under one umbrella.

 In mid-2013, Wood abandoned the Citizens and Ratepayers ticket and set up a new ticket named Fair Deal For Shore in order to contest that year's October council elections.
 He was re-elected as councillor for North Shore ward.
 Wood was the chair of the Auckland Council's Regional Strategy and Policy committee, which was a committee of the whole of council, meaning that it consisted of the mayor, 20 councillors and two representative of the Independent Maori Statutory Board.

 The preparation of the Auckland Plan, a spatial plan for the future development of the Auckland Region over the next 40 years and adopted by Auckland Council in 2012, was a major interest for Wood.

 Wood did not stand for Auckland Council in the 2016 local elections, but was elected to the Devonport-Takapuna local board on the Team George Wood ticket.

 Wood has been a critic of the Auckland Council's draft Unitary Plan that was adopted in August 2016.
 Locations such as Milford and Browns Bay have resisted the idea of taller residential buildings than what was proposed in the plan.
 This was despite plaintive pleas from Mayor Len Brown.

 Personal life

 Wood is married to Myra Wood.
-He has three adult children and five grandchildren.
-Wood is a keen supporter of North Harbour sports teams, enjoys spending time with his family and helping community groups.
-He is also a full-time member of the Takapuna Rotary club, and in the 2009/10 Rotary year was the club's president.
-His father Oliver Wood operated a trucking business.
-Wood senior was a councillor on the Birkenhead Borough Council between 1959 and 1968, serving as the deputy mayor.